Livox-SDK/LIO-Livox/README.md

-# LIO-Livox (A Robust LiDAR-Inertial Odometry for Livox Horizon LiDAR)
+# LIO-Livox (A Robust LiDAR-Inertial Odometry for Livox LiDAR)
-This respository implements a robust LiDAR-inertial odometry system for Livox Horizon LiDAR.
+This respository implements a robust LiDAR-inertial odometry system for Livox LiDAR.
 The system uses only a single Livox LiDAR with a built-in IMU.
 It has a robust initialization module, which is independent to the sensor motion. **It can be initialized with the static state, dynamic state, and the mixture of static and dynamic state.**
 The system achieves super robust performance. **It can pass through a 4km-tunnel and run on the highway with a very high speed (about 80km/h) using a single Livox Horizon.**